W3W-EdU/ros_qtc_plugin/README.md

 ### Debian Qt Creator and Plugin Installation

 Qt Creator can be installed via debian officially from [Qt](https://download.qt.io/official_releases/qtcreator).
 The debian is located in the `cpack_experimental` folder found under each version.
 Below is an example showing the steps to install both Qt Creator and Plugin.
+After going through the steps below you must log out and back in so the profile changes are active.
+Afterwards your system should be able to locate Qt Creator and allow you to add it to your favorits.

 ```bash
 wget https://download.qt.io/official_releases/qtcreator/14.0/14.0.2/cpack_experimental/qtcreator-opensource-linux-x86_64-14.0.2.deb